 Asphalt Shingles will become brittle in colder temperatures (below 45 degrees Fahrenheit).
-Which is why during installation, there is a lot more care that must be taken in order to ensure that they are applied properly and intact.
-When the asphalt becomes brittle, the tar strip that binds one shingle to the next will not adhere and cure properly; this leaves your entire roof more vulnerable to damage from high winds and potentially losing the integrity of your brand new roofing system.
+This is why during installation, there is a lot more care that must be taken to ensure that they are applied properly and intact.
+When the asphalt becomes brittle, the tar strip that binds one shingle to the next will not adhere and cure properly; this leaves your entire roof more vulnerable to damage from high winds and potentially losing the integrity of your brand-new roofing system.
 Once one shingle lifts, like dominoes, the rest will follow.

 Being a company that works in colder temperatures frequently, we prefer to use Atlas brand roofing materials because they supply simply the best material you can currently purchase on the market.
 Along with a few other companies, they have specific guidelines and accessories to make installing in the wintertime possible.
 They require that at temperatures below 40 degrees Fahrenheit dots of rubberized caulking, about the size of a quarter, must be applied horizontally to the shingle for every 6 inches.
 This extra bit of adhesive is resistant to cold and ensures that until warmer weather comes, your roof replacement doesn’t have to wait!

-Wood Shake Shingles are able to be applied in any workable temperature!
+Wood Shake Shingles can be applied at any workable temperature!
 This material is less vulnerable to cold than other roofing applications and does not require a tar strip.
 Wood shakes simply need to be nailed in place with stainless steel nails over an underlayment referred to as “Cedar Breather”.
-This allows for air to move throughout the roof system so that it is properly ventilated.
+This allows for air to move throughout the roof system so that it is properly ventilated

-With TPO and Rubber roofing available, there is opportunity for an easier flat roof application.
-Now with the new technologies from the leading manufacturer Firestone, most of their rubber roof membranes have a self adhering strip.
-This eliminates the step of gluing down the entire membrane because it is now built in.
-These self adhering strips can be used in temperatures as low as 22 degrees Fahrenheit, making them a wonderful advantage when installing flat or rubber roofs in colder climates and seasons.
+With TPO and Rubber roofing available, there is an opportunity for an easier flat roof application.
+Now with the new technologies from the leading manufacturer Firestone, most of their rubber roof membranes have a self-adhering strip.
+This eliminates the step of gluing down the entire membrane because it is now built-in.
+These self-adhering strips can be used in temperatures as low as 22 degrees Fahrenheit, making them a wonderful advantage when installing flat or rubber roofs in colder climates and seasons.

 Clay, Slate, and Metal systems run into a different problem when installation time comes, someone to do it in the cold weather!
-These applications can be done in any temperature so long as you have the staff to complete the project.
-The only reason why you wouldn’t be able to install these systems in the winter time is if the weather conditions make it unsafe to do so; a gentle reminder to keep in mind is that your roofing staff are people too!
+These applications can be done at any temperature so long as you have the staff to complete the project.
+The only reason why you wouldn’t be able to install these systems in the wintertime is if the weather conditions make it unsafe to do so; a gentle reminder to keep in mind is that your roofing staff are people too!